 Specifically, cybersecurity experts recommend the use of hybrid encryption by using the best of both worlds-today's proven classical algorithms and a currently shortlisted candidate quantum-resistant algorithm.
-NIST expects to select a quantum-resistant algorithm standard in 2022.
+NIST expects to select a quantum-resistant algorithm standard in approximately the next two years..
 This future-proofing strategy is a smart way for organizations to ensure a quantum-safe future, quantum-safe future, but hybrid encryption requires a cryptographically agile solution platform.